missymlythe/Calculator/README.md

 ## Features
+- Calculator functionality which offers operations and evaluates commands using order of operations.
 - Standard Calculator functionality which offers basic operations and evaluates commands immediately as they are entered.
     1. Evaluate
       -To evaluate an algebraic expression means to find the value of the expression when the variable is replaced by a given number.
 To evaluate an expression, we substitute the given number for the variable in the expression and then simplify the expression using the order of operations.